pauliussem/Power-BI-WEB-project/README.md

 ## Insights

 ### 3 pages report was created on Power BI desktop.
 3 pages were picked to avoid overcrowding information.
-### I hid 2nd and 3rd pages so end-user wouldn’t see them after publishing to internet and use buttons instead.
+### I hid 2nd and 3rd pages so end-user wouldn’t see them after publishing to internet and use page navigator buttons instead.

 ![1 7](https://github.com/user-attachments/assets/e8227d3b-2415-4d90-997c-4671ad39e96e)